Easy Chicken and Bisquick Dumplings are a quick but hearty meal that will leave everyone going back for seconds!

 How to Make Easy Chicken and Dumplings with Bisquick

-In a stockpot or Dutch oven, saute some onions and celery in some olive oil.
+In a stockpot or Dutch oven, saute some onions and diced ribs of celery in some olive oil.

 Next, add some broth, chicken breast pieces, frozen veggies, and seasonings.
 Let that boil for a bit while you make the dumplings.